OpenAPI Specification with @operation Decorator

 static getSpec = () => openapi;

-}On the client side, you can use any OpenAPI documentation generator.
-We recommend Scalar because Vovk.ts generates code snippets that integrate directly into your codebase.
+}On the client side, you can use any OpenAPI documentation generator, but Scalar is the best choice as Vovk.ts generates code snippets that integrate directly into your codebase.

 import { ApiReferenceReact } from "@scalar/api-reference-react";